Preventive treatment for dementia moves towards clinical trials after successful animal testing.

 The possible new therapies were tested on bigenic mice with Aβ and tau mix pathologies.

-"Taken together, these findings justify the further development of this dual vaccination strategy based on MultiTEP technology for final testing in human Alzheimer's disease", conclude the main authors, the professors Ghochikyan e Blurton-Jones.
+"Taken together, these findings justify the further development of this MultiTEP technology-based dual vaccination strategy for final testing in human Alzheimer's disease.", conclude the main authors, the professors Ghochikyan e Blurton-Jones.

 Vaccine against Alzheimer's: the approach

-"Our approach is trying to cover all the bases and overcome previous blocks in the search for a therapy to slow the accumulation of Aβ / tau molecules and delay the progression of Alzheimer's in an increasing number of people around the world", says Professor Petrovsky, che lavorerà negli Stati Uniti per i prossimi tre mesi.
+"Our approach is trying to cover all the bases and overcome previous blocks in the search for a therapy to slow the accumulation of Aβ / tau molecules and delay the progression of Alzheimer's in an increasing number of people around the world.", says Professor Petrovsky, who will work in the United States for the next three months.

 Several promising drug candidates have failed in clinical trials, so the search for new prevention or treatment continues.